-Join us at Forum 2015, the 6th Annual Military and Veteran Health Research Forum.
+Join us at Forum 2015, Quebec City - November 23 to 25, for the 6th Annual Military and Veteran Health Research Forum.

 Forum 2015 will be the preeminent gathering focusing on health research for military, Veterans and their families.
 Co-hosted by the University of Laval, this year’s Forum will be in beautiful Quebec City.

 Registration is now open and reduced rates are available until September 1st.
 The application process to present your research is now open.
 Sponsors – join the hundreds of organizations who have demonstrated their support for military and Veteran health research by signing up today.

 Laval University is a proud partner with CIMVHR.